Training Deep Physics-Informed Kolmogorov-Arnold Networks: KAN Initialization

 \subsubsection{Forward PDE Problems}

 We next assess the proposed initialization on forward PDE benchmarks using cPIKANs.
-Specifically, we consider Burgers' equation as well as the Helmholtz equation with $a_1=1$, $a_2=4$ (see \ref{appD} for details), following the PIML framework introduced in Section \ref{sec2}, without incorporating any additional adaptive techniques.
+Specifically, we consider Burgers' equation as well as the Helmholtz equation with $a_1=1$, $a_2=4$ (see \ref{app:pdes} for details), following the PIML framework introduced in Section \ref{sec2}, without incorporating any additional adaptive techniques.
+We use Chebyshev-based KANs of order $D=8$ and conduct a sweep over the same architectural configurations (widths and depths) as in the function-fitting experiments, repeating each experiment with five random seeds.
+Full details on collocation point distribution and optimization settings are provided in \ref{app:impl1}.
+The results of these experiments are summarized in Figure \ref{fig3}, which combines heatmaps of final relative $L^2$ error improvements with representative training-loss curves.

-For each PDE, $N_\text{pde} = 2^{12}$ collocation points are used to enforce the differential operator.
-In the Burgers' case, $N_\text{bc} = 2^6$ points are used for each of the two boundary conditions, together with $N_\text{ic} = 2^6$ points for the initial condition.
-For Helmholtz, $N_\text{bc} = 2^6$ points are used for each of the four boundary conditions.
-Collocation points are sampled once from a uniform grid and remain fixed throughout training.
-The trained Chebyshev-based KANs use polynomial order $D=8$ and are initialized with either the default or the proposed scheme.
-Training is performed for $5\cdot10^3$ iterations using the Adam optimizer with a constant learning rate of $10^{-3}$ in full-batch mode.
-Architectures of varying width (2, 4, 8, 16, 32, 64 units per hidden layer) and depth (2 to 5 hidden layers) are considered.
-Models are evaluated in terms of the relative $L^2$ error with respect to the reference solution, and each experiment is repeated with five different random seeds.